tylermachen/ruby-oo-assessment-web-0715-public/README.md

 # Submitting Your Solution.

-Simply push the `solutions` branch to your fork.
+Simply push the `oo-solutions` branch to your fork.

 # Notes